High Latitude Birder

 The Little Grebe who was wintering in the stream of Putaanvirta was still there, so he hadn't got scared of fireworks from the previous night.
 The bird was initially far away, but suddenly swam toward us, and eventually became "guided" right next to us until one photographer approached it again.
 A hint for beginner bird photographers: basically, never approach a bird, let the birds approach you, try to stay hidden.
 A diving waterfowl can be approached when it is in a dive, but the photographer must stop as soon as the bird comes to the surface.

 From Putaanvirta we moved to the Apia Canal, where was on 30th of December the first Dipper of winter.
 But it wasn't there today, and nothing else.
-From Apia's channel, the journey continued to Alakanava stream, where an old female Goldeneye was found.
+From Apia Canal, the journey continued to Alakanava stream, where an old female Goldeneye was found.
 From where it had popped there, it hadn't been seen for a long time in Valkeakoski?
-In Myllypirtti there was a nice flock of 23 Bullfinches, and from Sahanlahti Bay we could hear calls of Whooper Swans.
+In Myllypirtti there was a nice flock of 23 Bullfinches, and from Sahanlahti Bay we could hear the calls of Whooper Swans.

 The trip continued to strait of Lotilansalmi, where a Grey Heron, who was fishing at the mouth of the Tervasaari paper factory condensate pipeline, was found immediately.
 The Kalatonlahti ruderate was disappointing in its emptiness, and there were just basic birds in the local bird feeding place.